This post may contain affiliate links. Please read our disclosure policy.

 These gluten free whole grain flour tortillas have a wheaty taste and chew from added gluten free whole grains teff and sorghum, but are safely wheat-free.

-When your tortillas are soft and pliable, like these gluten free whole grain tortillas are, they can easily be folded into a burrito, then wrapped up hours before dinnertime.
+When your tortillas are soft and pliable, like almond flour tortillas and these whole grain wraps, they can easily be folded into a burrito, then wrapped up hours before dinnertime.
 If I wrap it in a tortilla, I can call it dinner!

 If you're making burritos, it doesn't really matter what you put in them, as long as it includes cheese.
 It does matter what sort of tortilla you use.